Benign overfitting beyond prediction: The ordinary least squares interpolator: Introduction

-\item \textit{Frisch-Waugh-Lovell (FWL) theorem.} In Section \ref{sec:partial_regularization}, we present a high-dimensional equivalent of the FWL theorem (Theorem \ref{thm:partially_regularized_OLS}), which is aimed at accurately measuring the influence of a covariate variable on the response after adjusting for the other variables.
-Specifically, we consider the OLS interpolator that is (implicitly) ``partially regularized'' only for a subset of covariates rather than fully regularized for the entire collection of covariates (as in the standard minimum $\ell_2$-norm OLS).
+\item \textit{Frisch-Waugh-Lovell (FWL) theorem.} Section \ref{sec:partial_regularization} presents a high-dimensional equivalent of the FWL theorem (Theorem \ref{thm:partially_regularized_OLS}), which decomposes the influence of a covariate variable on the response after adjusting for the other variables.
+Specifically, we consider the OLS interpolator that is (implicitly) regularized only for a subset of covariates rather than fully regularized for the entire collection of covariates (as in the standard minimum $\ell_2$-norm OLS).
 We obtain the same formula as in the classical FWL theorem for the regularized covariates and obtain a similar yet different expression for the ``un-regularized'' covariates.

-In Section \ref{sec:experiments}, we discuss an application of our result for covariate adjustment, a common approach for estimating treatment effects in randomized experiments.
+We then illustrate the practical relevance of these results in treatment effect estimation with high-dimensional covariates, focusing on two important settings.